oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Use of the `cty` content type header parameter to indicate the content type of the SD-JWT payload can also be used to distinguish different types of JSON objects, or different kinds of JWT Claim Sets.

+## Key Pair Generation and Lifecycle Management

+Implementations of SD-JWT rely on asymmetric cryptographic keys and must therefore ensure that key pair generation, handling, storage, and lifecycle management are performed securely.

+While the specific mechanisms for secure key management are out of scope for this document, implementers should follow established best practices, such as those outlined in NIST SP 800-57 Part 1 [@?NIST.SP.800-57pt1r5].
+This includes:

+* Secure Generation: Using cryptographically secure methods and random number generators.
+* Secure Storage: Protecting private keys from unauthorized access.
+* Lifecycle Management: Ensuring secure key rotation, revocation, and disposal as needed.

+Appropriate key management is essential, as any compromise can lead to unauthorized disclosure or forgery of SD-JWTs.

 # Privacy Considerations {#privacy_considerations}

 The privacy principles of [@ISO.29100] should be adhered to.